adamhrosenberg/Databases/README.md

 # U-Uber

-All features work.
+All features work except the admin does not receive the list of users as specified.
+The admin can award any user though. .
 Every users password is test.

 Datbase credentials: